Programme 2022

 16:00-16:15

-Interview: agriculture - HOW TO SOLVE THE FOOD CRISIS AND ACCOMPLISH THE SUSTAINABLE TRANSITION
+INTERVIEW: AGRICULTURE - HOW TO SOLVE THE FOOD CRISIS AND ACCOMPLISH THE SUSTAINABLE TRANSITION

 Frequent heat waves and droughts have greatly increased yield losses in agriculture over the last fifty years, while the war in Ukraine has plunged the world onto the verge of a major food crisis.
 The agriculture sector represents 11 % of all greenhouse gas emission in Europe.
 The climate crisis has thus highlighted the need to adapt Europe’s food production to fit a more sustainable model.
 The Farm to fork strategy, a cornerstone of the Green Deal calls for a reduction by 50 % of the use of chemical pesticides and aims to increase the share of organic farming to 25 % which will undoubtedly be a challenge for the agricultural sector.